ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 : The 2 bit variant defined by {{variant_field}}.

 rand_b:
-: The final 62 bits of pseudo-random data to provide uniqueness as per {{unguessability}} and/or optional constructs to guarantee additional monotonicity as per {{monotonicity_counters}}.
+: The final 62 bits of pseudo-random data to provide uniqueness as per {{unguessability}} and/or an optional counter to guarantee additional monotonicity as per {{monotonicity_counters}}.

 ## UUID Version 8 {#v8}